marceloiuli/WAR/readme.md

 #### Next Steps:

+* I want to add a guard where you would have to use the handleWarClick function so you would have to clear the board before the next round(battle).

 * I'd like to fix the size of the board when in a full screen window so it's not as stretched out.

 * Maybe add some styling to the bottom of the boards to not have so much extra space.